-With the help of his buddies, Paul and Jean started dating in the spring of 1943.
+With the help of his buddies, Paul started daring Jean in the spring of 1943.
 They were engaged in June and married in January, 1944.
 Jean was to become part of the drive behind Paul McGrady.
 She began to urge him to get all the education he could.
 It was a challenge he accepted.
 After two years in the Bible school he transferred into the high school academy at Trevecca.
 In September, 1944, he was licensed as a minister on the Tennessee District.

 President Mackey tried to instill self-confidence in the young preacher.
 The McGrady smile and the outstretched big, powerful hand became trademarks.
 "That's great!" became an encouragement to his friends and admirers.
 In 1945 he received a certificate of excellence in "attitude" from Trevecca.
 One of his classmates, George Privett, recalls: "Paul was an aggressive champion in things spiritual.
 I shall always remember his fine, exuberant style and irrepressible laughter."